fbpx

 Woman struggles with memory loss after sudden collapse

-Before my collapse in the kitchen, I worked in communications, modeled for top companies, and enjoyed a simple life with my husband and two children.
+Before my collapse in the bedroom, I worked in communications, modeled for top companies, and enjoyed a simple life with my husband and two children.
 However, in an instant, I entered a dark chapter.
 After the doctors saved my life, they recognized my distress and amnesia.
-The doctors induced a coma to provide me with more time for recovery.
+The doctors put me back to sleep to provide me with more time for recovery.

 When I awoke the second time, I still could not recognize anyone, including my husband and brother.
 I began a long journey to understand what happened to me and to help others grasp my experience.